Money-Burned/mb-dotnet-console/README.md

     - Clone the dependency project [repository "mb-dotnet-lib"](https://github.com/Money-Burned/mb-dotnet-lib)
     - Clone this [repository](https://github.com/Money-Burned/mb-dotnet-console)

-If you are working on Windows, you can use the following PowerShell commands to get started:
+If you are working under Windows, you can perform all of the above steps with the following [PowerShell](https://learn.microsoft.com/de-de/powershell/scripting/what-is-a-command-shell?view=powershell-7.5) commands to get started:

 ```powershell
 winget install Git.Git -e